tinijs/tinijs/apps/tinijs.dev/content/ui-posts/101 - get-started/index.md

   // include all skins
   skins: availableSkins,

-  // register all components
+  // register all elements
-  components: availableComponents,
+  elements: availableElements,

 });